-- Shorts, dresses or skirts that are shorter than mid-thigh length.
-A good rule of thumb is that clothing should be at least as long as a person's fingertips when their arms are relaxed at their sides. - Any sheer, tight, low-cut, or sagging clothing that exposes traditionally private parts of the body or undergarments including, but not limited to, the stomach, buttocks, back, or breasts. - Anything worn on the student's body or in a student's possession that contain any advertisement, symbols, words, slogans, patches, or pictures that: - Refer to drugs, tobacco, alcohol or weapons - Are of a sexual nature - By virtue of color, arrangement, trademark, or other attribute denote membership in gangs which advocate drug use, violence, or disruptive behavior - Are obscene, profane, vulgar, lewd or legally libelous - Threaten the safety or welfare of any person - Promote any sort of "hate" group/s (expressed or implied) - Include chains, spikes, etc. (spike collars, wrist bans, chain belts, or wallet chains) - Promote any activity prohibited by the student code of conduct - Disrupt the teaching-learning process
+- 1. Shorts, dresses, skirts or other similar clothing that expose private parts of the body.
+(Also removed parts of the policy that discussed length and strap width length from the original CASB policy) - 2.
+Hoods over a student's head are not allowed for safety reasons. - 3.
+Inappropriately sheer, tight or low-cut clothing (e.g., midriffs, halter tops, backless clothing, tube tops, garments made of fishnet, mesh or similar material, muscle tops, etc.) that bare or expose traditionally private parts of the body including, but not limited to, the stomach, buttocks, back and chest. - 4.
+Any inappropriate or disruptive clothing, hats, paraphernalia, grooming, jewelry, hair coloring (with offensive designs), accessories, or body adornments that are or contain any advertisement, symbols, words, slogans, patches, or pictures that: - Refer to drugs, tobacco, alcohol or weapons - Are of a sexual nature - By virtue of color, arrangement, trademark, or other attribute denote membership in gangs which advocate drug use, violence, or disruptive behavior - Are obscene, profane, vulgar, lewd or legally libelous - Threaten the safety or welfare of any person - Promote any sort of "hate" group/s (expressed or implied) - Include chains, spikes, etc. (spike collars, wristbands, chain belts, or wallet chains) - Promote any activity prohibited by the student code of conduct - Otherwise disrupt the teaching-learning process

-Hats may be worn at Carlson, so long as they do not pose a problem for anyone or interfere with students' learning.
-Each classroom teacher will determine if hats are appropriate for their classroom or not.
+Hats may be worn, so long as they comply with the above rules and do not pose a problem for anyone or interfere with students' learning.